 The 356 has that timeless shape and unmistakable design that any Porsche fan would recognize at first glance.
 AUTOart captured the overall lines well; this includes the ride height and overall proportions.
 The paint is absolutely gorgeous, flows like liquid and looks like silk.
 Exterior chrome work is executed well throughout the model too.
-If I had any criticism, it would be the windshield wipers: to me they look a little lack lustre and off scale.
+If I had any criticism, it would be the windshield wipers: to me, they look a little lacklustre and off scale.
 Again, I’m just nitpicking here.

 Interior, as with most AUTOart models, excels and the Porsche 356 Coupe “Ferdinand” 1950 doesn’t disappoint.
 Dash detail is exceptional, all bits seems to mimic the 1:1 fully.
 The steering wheel is a work of art; AUTOart did a great job photo-etching the three arms.
 Thumbs up here!
 The flow of grey, red, and white work well, I’m sure this colour combination will appeal to most collectors as well.
-The hinge work on the doors, as well as the front and rear hood work flawlessly, operation is a smooth as butter.
+The hinge work on the doors, as well as the front and rear hood work flawlessly, the operation is smooth as butter.

 AUTOart has a winner here, there isn’t much to complain about from an execution standpoint.
 The model is currently available in grey and black; depending on sales, I could see other options being available in the near future.
-Is the 356 for everyone?
-No, but I’m a Porsche fan and for me this is one of those must haves.
-There are other alternatives available and some a great price points too.
-I alluded to the Schuco 356A for example, a beautifully executed model that fans of the 356 should not overlook.
+Is the Porsche 356 for everyone?
+No, but I’m a Porsche fan and for me, this is one of those must-have pieces.
+There are other alternatives available and even cheaper than the AUTOart.
+For example, the 1:18 Schuco 356A, a beautifully executed model that fans of the 356 should not overlook.
 Enjoy the pics!